Single-Shot Learning of Multirotor Controller Gains: A Data-Driven Approach with Experimental Validation: Introduction

 \section{Introduction}

 Multirotor unmanned aerial vehicles are being increasingly used in various sectors due to their simple structure and vertical take-off and landing capabilities.
-Applications now include a wide variety, such as agricultural applications \cite{app1} and search and rescue missions \cite{app2}.
+Applications now include a wide variety, such as agricultural applications \cite{app1,paredes2017} and search and rescue missions \cite{app2}, \cite{soleimani2021multiagent}.
 Despite multirotors' successes, commercial flight controllers and autopilots are only well-tuned for well-established airframes.
-Due to underactuated nonlinear dynamics, parasitic vibrational effects, and fluid-structure interactions, which are extremely difficult to model, model-based control design for multirotors is impractical.
+Due to underactuated nonlinear dynamics, parasitic vibrational effects \cite{mirtaba2023design}, and fluid-structure interactions, which are extremely difficult to model, model-based control design for multirotors is impractical.
 The uncertainty and time-varying nature of the physical parameters make this approach increasingly difficult.
 Furthermore, changes in the payload or physical modifications due to component upgrades degrade the nominal controller performance.

-Learning-based, data-driven, and adaptive control techniques are thus ideally suited to design control system for multirotor systems since such techniques can compensate for unknown, unmodeled, and uncertain dynamics.
+Learning-based, data-driven, and adaptive control techniques are thus ideally suited to design control systems for multirotor systems since such techniques can compensate for unknown, unmodeled, and uncertain dynamics.
 Several learning-based techniques have been explored for controller design.
-In particular, reinforcement learning has been explored in \cite{rlutah, rlattitude, rlsigwart, rldavide, fullrl1, fullrl2, autotunerl, rlgeo} to design multirotor controllers.
-However, these approaches require an existing stabilizing controller to improve it and several iterations of the experiment to generate sufficiently rich data to \textit{learn} the controller.
-A nature-inspired evolutionary optimization algorithm is used for tuning PID controllers in \cite{nature-auto}, where the integral of squared error is used as the fitness function and minimized over generations in the context of evolutionary optimization.
+In particular, reinforcement learning \cite{rlutah, rlattitude, rlsigwart, rldavide, fullrl1, fullrl2, autotunerl, rlgeo} and particle swarm optimization \cite{mac2016,noordin2017,fessi2019,liu2020,gomez2020,guo2022,portillo2023} have been explored to design multirotor controllers.
+However, these approaches require several simulation iterations to generate sufficiently rich data to \textit{learn} the controller.
+A nature-inspired evolutionary optimization algorithm is used to tune the parameters of the PID controllers in \cite{nature-auto}, where the squared error integral is used as a fitness function and minimized over generations in the context of evolutionary optimization.
 However, as the authors note, the position and attitude controllers are separately tuned and require one of them to be well tuned to tune the other.
-Auto differentiation for gradient-based optimization is explored in \cite{difftune}, however, this approach requires a sufficiently realistic model of the system.
+Auto differentiation for gradient-based optimization is explored in \cite{difftune}, although this approach requires a sufficiently realistic model of the system.